Call for Papers

-The 23nd Ius Commune Conference will take place in Amsterdam (November 29-30, 2018), and a Workshop will be devoted to the methods and the dynamics of law in the history of private law.
+The 26th Ius Commune Conference will take place in Maastricht (25-26 November 2021), and a Workshop will be devoted to “Great Debates” in the history of law.

 Senior researchers and PhD candidates are invited to submit an abstract of a paper related to the above-mentioned theme.
 Abstracts (max.
-400 words) should be sent to Agustin Parise (firstname.lastname@example.org) no later than July 15, 2018.
+400 words) should be sent to Agustín Parise (firstname.lastname@example.org) no later than 15 July 2021.
 Shortly after that, the authors will be informed whether their papers are selected for a presentation during the Workshop.
 All contributions should be in English.
 Co-authored papers will be also considered.
+The organizing committee will give preference to early-career researchers when facing submissions of similar high quality.

 Researchers from within and outside the Ius Commune Research School will be eligible to present abstracts.
 Please also forward this call to colleagues who might be interested.